elysiaisalive/8XWiki/README.md

 - [Contributing](#contributing)

 # Disclaimer
+<i>This library is intended for use with GameMaker Versions 2.3.X+ Don't come crying if it doesn't work on previous versions!</i>

 Nearly everything in this repository is work-in-progress, so not every Module will be available yet.
 Feel free to contribute to make that faster!

 # Installation